NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 (bool): If true, checks for a valid path between the performer agent's starting position and the target's position and retries generating the current scene if one cannot be found.
-Considers all objects and structures that the performer would hit when their position is y = 0 or are light enough to be pushed.
-The check also considers all holes and areas of lava in the scene.
-Pathfinding is only done in two dimensions.
-Check is skipped if false.
+Considers all objects and structures that would block the performer when their position is y = 0 or are light enough to be pushed.
+The check considers all holes and areas of lava in the scene.
+It also considers moving up and/or down ramps that are attached to platforms (via the `attached_ramps` option in `structural_platforms`), as well as across those platforms.
+Pathfinding is otherwise only done in two dimensions.
+This check is skipped if false.
 Default: False

 Simple Example:
 ```